+So, to the breastfeeding bit.
 Lots of babies, if given the chance, and if not suffering from the effects of maternal pain relief from the labour or any other mitigating factor, will actually crawl up their mother's tummy and latch on themselves.
-In fact, babies who do this are more likely to breastfeed without problems and for longer.
-It is the way nature intended things to go and like most things in today's modern world, we try to rush it.
-So when you are exhausted, lie back and let your baby do the rest.
+It is the way nature intended things to go yet like many things in today's modern world, sometimes we try to rush it.
+So if and when you are exhausted, it is perfectly possible to simply lie back and let your baby do the rest.
 Like this lady.
 Your baby is very likely to latch on within an hour, maybe 90 minutes.
-There is no hurry - allow your baby time to find your nipple, and take the time to inspect and get to know your baby.
+But there is no hurry - allow your baby time to find your nipple, and take the time to inspect and get to know your baby.

 Your midwife or obstetrician should know about this way of getting a baby to latch.
-If they don't, which is depressingly common, speak up.
-Start saying words like 'Unicef' and 'Birth Crawl' and 'Baby-friendly Initiative'.
+If they don't, which is depressingly common, feel free to speak up.
+Saying words like 'Unicef' and 'Birth Crawl' and 'Baby-friendly Initiative' can help.
 This should get them to support your choice of strategy.
-And it is your choice - you are not a patient when you have given birth - you are a mother with her baby, and providing there is no medical emergency of any sort, your health care providers should abide by whatever you say.
-In fact, it is probably a good idea to brief your partner too so that he can do a good job of insisting on what you want, particularly as you are likely to be entirely shattered.
+And it is Your Choice - you are not a patient when you have given birth - you are a mother with her baby, and providing there is no medical emergency of any sort, your health care providers should abide by whatever you say.
+Even when there is a medical issue, they should still inform you of all the facts and information you need to make an informed decision.
+It can be a good idea to brief your birth partner too so that he or she can do a good job of insisting on what you want, or helping you insist, particularly if you are shattered.
 You can go into the hospital with definite intentions and information about what it might be like.
 These mums have been through it and have some great tips.
-I had an emergency caesarean and all I could say was 'skin to skin', 'we need to have skin to skin' over and over again.
-My husband did too.
-It worked thankfully and we had 90 minutes of skin to skin and my son did latch on by himself.
+It doesn't matter what type of birth you have had, most women are able to lie back and take the weight of the baby on their chest.

-It is important to say at this stage that when your baby is first born, their tummy is about the size of a small marble and doesn't need much to fill it - around 5ml in fact.
-The small quantities of colostrum in your breasts are perfect for your baby and breastfeeding your baby while there isn't gallons of milk there is a great way for him to practice sucking, breathing and swallowing.
+It is important to say at this stage that when your baby is first born, their tummy is about the size of a small marble and doesn't need much to fill it.
+The small quantities of colostrum in your breasts are perfect for your baby and breastfeeding your baby while there isn't gallons of milk there is a great way for him to practice coordinating the sucking, breathing and swallowing.